platformsh/platformsh-docs/src/administration/integrations/bitbucket.md

 To connect your Bitbucket repository to Platform.sh, go to the repository page *as an administrator* on Bitbucket and click on the ``Settings`` icon.
 Then Click on ``Platform.sh integration`` under ``PLATFORM.SH``.

-You can then *Create a new project* or even connect to an existing project if you already have a project on Platform.sh.
+You can then *Create a new project* or even connect to an existing project on Platform.sh if you are the owner of it.

 The add-on needs access to some information on your repository.
 Click on ``Grant access``.
 Choose the region where you want your Platform.sh project to be hosted and click ``Create free project``.